 - disabled or have special educational needs (SEND);

 - have certain medical conditions;

 - young carers;

 - children who need a social worker;

 - children in care and those recently returned to family from care;

-- children missing from education (CME) and children missing from school;.
+- Children who are absent from education for prolonged periods and/or repeated occasions;

 - privately fostered;

 - LGBTQ+;

 - asylum seekers;

-- living transient lifestyles;

-- not a pupil with English as a first language;

-- affected by domestic abuse/substance misuse/drug use/parental mental health issues;

-- affected by mental health issues including self-harm and eating disorders;

-- affected by poor parenting;

-- at risk of fabricated or induced illness;

-- at risk of gang and youth violence;

-- living away from home or homeless;

-- vulnerable to being bullied, or engaging in bullying including cyber, homophobic, racist etc. - missing from home or care; - living in chaotic and unsupportive home situations; - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality; - vulnerable to extremism or radicalisation; - vulnerable to faith abuse; - involved directly or indirectly in child sexual or criminal exploitation; - at risk of Honour Based Violence/Abuse (HBV/A) including female genital mutilation (FGM), forced marriage and breast ironing.
+- living transient lifestyles; - not a pupil with English as a first language; - affected by domestic abuse/substance misuse/drug use/parental mental health issues; - affected by mental health issues including self-harm and eating disorders; - affected by poor parenting; - at risk of fabricated or induced illness; - at risk of gang and youth violence; - living away from home or homeless; - susceptible to being bullied, or engaging in bullying including cyber, homophobic, racist etc. - missing from home or care; - living in chaotic and unsupportive home situations; - susceptible to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality; - susceptible to extremism or radicalisation; - susceptible to faith abuse; - involved directly or indirectly in child sexual or criminal exploitation; - at risk of Honour Based Violence/Abuse (HBV/A) including female genital mutilation (FGM), forced marriage and breast ironing.

-This list provides examples of vulnerable groups and is not exhaustive.
+This list provides examples of susceptible groups and is not exhaustive.

-Types and signs of abuse
+6. Types and signs of abuse

-All staff should be aware of indicators of abuse and neglect and be aware that any type of harassment, violence or abuse may breach children's human rights as set out in the Human Rights Act 1988.
+All staff should be aware of indicators of abuse and neglect and be aware that any type of harassment, violence or abuse may breach a child's human rights as set out in the Human Rights Act 1988.

 They should also be aware that abuse, neglect and safeguarding issues are rarely standalone events: in most cases, multiple issues will overlap.
 Safeguarding incidents and/or behaviours can be associated with factors outside the school.
-All staff, but especially the DSL and DDSLs, should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff, but especially the DSLs and DDSLs, should consider whether children are at risk of abuse or exploitation in situations outside their families.
 'Contextual safeguarding' or 'extra-familial harm' refers to understanding, and responding to, young people's experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers often have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.
 These may relate to, for example, sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines.